alvinyap510/42-aws-cloud-practitioner-piscine/module05-storage-and-databases/README.md

 #### Block Level Storage

 - Can used as databases, enterprise softwares and file systems
-- Labtop and computer uses block levek storage: hard drive
+- Labtop and computer uses block level storage: hard drive
 - Depends on instance type, it might have Instance Store Volumes (Local Storage), write to it as normal hard drive
 - Since it is attached to the instance, once instance stopped, all info will be deleted
 - To store: temporary files, scratch datas